Manager, Finance and Control, Logistics, Q&E

 Altogether about 90 members of Sarlin’s staff are RoimaSoftware Lean System users.
 The system is used in sales, procurement and project management as well as for client meeting reports, travel expense management and inventory management.

 The company’s service business is built upon equipment maintenance plans, based on which the maintenance tasks for the subsequent period are generated automatically.
 The supervisor is responsible for planning the tasks in more detail and allocating the necessary resources for them.
 The process works in the same way in invoicing as well.
 All invoicing relating to the contracts can be handled with automated functions.

-Another major change that took place in conjunction with the ERP system replacement was providing the maintenance technicians with smart tablets with the Mobile Field Engineer (MFE) application installed on them.
+ERP system replacement was providing the maintenance technicians with smart tablets with the Mobile Field Engineer (MFE) application installed on them.
 MFE has become a key tool, as it provides the technicians with on-the-go access to the client’s equipment maintenance data and also features the necessary reporting tools.

-”“The client signs the task as completed directly on the tablet and receives a report on it right away.
+“The client signs the task as completed directly on the tablet and receives a report on it right away.
 Moreover, the materials used, working hours completed and travel expenses incurred are instantly allocated to the appropriate task.
 Previously all this was done on multiple paper documents, which meant extra admin work both for the technicians and the office staff”, says Marko Sirviö, a specialist in compressed air and gas system technologies at Sarlin.

 At the same time, the history data is stored on the device cards.

 Sirviö also mentions that the operating hours of the equipment are recorded by the system; a minor detail, he adds, but nevertheless important for the maintenance of client equipment base.
 In the days of conventional paper records, this piece of information was often omitted inadvertently.
 On MFE, however, users are required to enter the number of hours before being able to set a task as completed.

 An accomplishment more significant for Sarlin is the speeding up of invoicing.